Akshit0909/data-512-homework_2/README.md

 # Data Understanding/Caveats

 It's essential to have a robust data acquisition and cleaning process, especially when dealing with a large dataset.
-Handling errors, deduplication, and addressing non-geographic articles are important steps to ensure the quality and accuracy of your analysis.
-Here's a breakdown of the key steps you've described:
+Handling errors, deduplication, and addressing non-geographic articles are important steps to ensure the quality and accuracy of our analysis.
+Here's a breakdown of the key steps:

 1. **Efficient Data Acquisition with Error Handling:** <br>
     When accessing data from an external source or API, it's crucial to implement error handling mechanisms to manage issues like network failures, timeouts, and exceptions.
-This ensures that your data acquisition process runs smoothly and doesn't break when unexpected problems arise.
+This ensures that our data acquisition process runs smoothly and doesn't break when unexpected problems arise.

 2. **Deduplication using a Dictionary:**<br>
     Deduplication is essential to avoid redundancy and maintain data integrity.
 Using a dictionary to store unique entries is a smart approach, as dictionaries inherently do not allow duplicate keys.
 This simplifies the process of removing duplicate articles.

 3. **Handling Non-Geographic Articles:**<br>
-    Identifying and excluding non-geographic articles is a critical part of your analysis.
-You can apply filters or conditions to your dataset to exclude entries that are not relevant to your project's geographic focus.
+    Identifying and excluding non-geographic articles is a critical part of our analysis.
+We can apply filters or conditions to our dataset to exclude entries that are not relevant to our project's geographic focus.

 4. **Cleaning Population Data:**<br>
-    Population data may have inconsistencies or anomalies, like the "District of Columbia0" entry you mentioned.
-Removing such entries is important to ensure that your population data is accurate and can be correctly associated with the geographic articles.
+    Population data may have inconsistencies or anomalies, like the "District of Columbia0" entry.
+Removing such entries is important to ensure that our population data is accurate and can be correctly associated with the geographic articles.

 Handling these challenges is a key part of any data-driven project, particularly when working with extensive datasets.